CONTRACT WORKS INSURANCE

 HOW MUCH DOES IT COST?

 The cost of cover varies greatly, as it depends on the contract value, your location and the coverage extensions that you require.
-The premium may also include levies that we’re required to collect on behalf of the government, such as the fire services levy.
+The premium may also include levies that we’re required to collect on behalf of the government, such as the Fire & Emergency Levy.

 POLICY KEY FACTS